dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 - scheduled / paused / pending counts
 - recent tasks with their callable and trigger metadata
 - recent runs with status, source, duration, and log-inspection links

+## Runtime page

+The runtime page shows the active scheduler's read-only operational metadata:

+- running/stopped state and scheduler state code
+- task inventory totals, including submitted tasks
+- configured timezone, store retry interval, and startup delay
+- registered stores with alias, implementation class, logger namespace, and task count
+- registered executors with alias, implementation class, logger namespace, and task count

+Use this page when you need to confirm which persistence and execution backends the running process is actually using.

 ## Custom log storage